payam1986128/spring-academia-system/README.md

 2. Spring boot v3.5.5
 3. Spring web starter: to prepare REST services
 4. Spring security starter: to prepare authentication and authorization
-5. Spring data JPA starter: to use Hibernate ORM
+5. Spring data JPA starter: to use an ORM such as Hibernate
 6. Spring validation starter: to validate request data
 7. Spring test starter: to integrate tests
 8. Rest assured: to assert service responses
-9. Lombok: to reduce boilerplate of POJOs
+9. Lombok: to reduce boilerplate of classes
 10. Mapstruct: to map objects to each other
 11. QueryDsl: to prepare dynamic query
 12. JWT: to configure bearer token auth type
 13. Maven: to build modules and project
 14. Docker: to build project in the container
 15. Docker compose: to build and initialize services in the container based environment
-16. postgresql: to query and command data
+16. Postgresql: to query and command data
+17. Spring retry: to retry logics that fails
+18. Instancio: to create given data randomly just for tests
+19. Springdoc openapi: to create api docs in swagger ui.
+The doc would be found here: http://localhost:8080/swagger-ui/index.html
+20. JUnit and Mockito: to provide unit tests

 ### Architecture:<br/>